amilochau/github-actions/deploy/gateway-backend/README.md

 `amilochau/github-actions/deploy/gateway-backend` is a GitHub Action developed to deploy an API Management backend.

-> NOTE: This GitHub Actions is now OBSOLETE, and will be removed on `amilochau/github-actions@v2`.
+> NOTE: This GitHub Actions is now **OBSOLETE**, and will be removed on `amilochau/github-actions@v2`.
 You are invited to use the `deploy/infrastructure` generic template.

 ---